juuso-j/parkkihubi_test/server_tests/README.md

-# Server test for the parkkihubi
+# Server tests for the parkkihubi

 ## Install requirements
 Python 3.1x is recommended
+Create/activate your environment and install:
 `pip install python-dotenv`
 `pip install requests`

-## Create .env file
+## Create the environment
-Create .env file from .env_example and edit the variables for the test case.
+Create the .env file from the .env_example and edit the variables for the test case.

 ## Database and environment preparations
 Add the following variables to the environment.
-If the item does not exists in the DB add it from the admin.
+If the item does not exists in the DB, add it from the admin.
 * Domain, add the name to the environment variable 'TEST_DOMAIN'
 * Payment Zone, add the number to the environment variable 'TEST_PAYMENT_ZONE_NUMBER'
 * Unique 'TEST_EXTERNAL_ID'